 The Global 8D (G8D) reporting process is the standard for issue resolution at Navistar, but may have slight variation at the different Navistar operations.
+Suppliers must access the Prism Portal website at www.global8d.com/navistar to request an access account.
+Only supplier individuals who have been listed on a G8D team will be given an account to access the system.

-Suppliers must access the Prism Portal website at www.prismportal.net to address all G8D issues requiring action, including preproduction issues and issues where only a single defect is found.
-Corrective actions must include formal answer of the issue and use all of the G8D process steps.
-A new PPAP package with a Navistar Phased PSW may be required as a result of corrective actions taken.
+Supplier team members are to utilize the G8D system to address all issues requiring action, including pre-production issues and issues where only a single defect is found.
+Corrective actions must include formal answer of the issue and use all G8D process steps.
+A new PPAP package with a Navistar Phased PSW may be required, as a result of corrective actions taken.

-Suppliers are expected to take ownership of the process, lead root-cause investigations, and report on a timely basis, as required by the assigned Navistar Representatives.
+Suppliers are expected to take ownership of the process, lead root-cause investigations, and report progress on a timely basis.
 Suppliers must maintain visibility of the G8D until it is closed and approved by Navistar.
 Suppliers are expected to obtain training in G8D methodology, if needed.